 Who Should Avoid Supersets

-Supersets are an advanced workout style that can help you surpass workout plateaus.
-They're the process of doing two exercises back to back, without any rest in between.
+Supersets are an advanced workout style that can help you overcome workout plateaus.
+They feature two exercises back to back, without any rest in between.
 There are nearly half a dozen different types of supersets, focusing on what muscles you use and how you use them.
 Supersets shouldn't be done by beginners, anyone accident-prone, or anyone who doesn't have a solid cardio base established.
-For those interested in trying who are advanced enough in their workout regimes, the above info should help you enhance your workout in new ways, without any new skills or equipment needed.
+For those of you interested in trying who are advanced enough in your workout regimen, the above info should help you enhance your workout in new ways, without any new skills or equipment needed.